AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 Here is how you select an existing audience.

-1. In the delivery creation assistant,  click the **[!UICONTROL Select audience]** button then choose an existing audience.
+1. In the delivery creation assistant, click the **[!UICONTROL Select audience]** button.

-    In this example, we want to use an existing audience targeting customers belonging to the silver and gold loyalty points levels.

-1. Once your audience has been selected, you can edit the rules if necessary.
-You can also set a control group.
+    This screen displays all existing audiences defined in the Adobe Campaign console.

+1. Choose an audience and click **Select**.

+1. Click **Edit rules** if you want to refine your audience b

+1. Using the segment builder, you can enrich your audience with additional filters or by combining different audiences.
+See XX.

+1. Click **Save**.

+You can also set a control group to measure the impact of your campaigns.
+The control group will not receive the message.
+This allows you to compare the behavior of the population which received the message with the behavior of contacts which did not.
+See XX.